We should all do our bit for the environment.

-- Make your garden wildlife friendly.
+- Make your garden wildlife-friendly.
 Check out how to attract wildlife into your garden.

 - Always recycle and reuse when you can.
 This also counts on things such as furniture – a rubbish removal company can dispose of your waste safely.

 - Don’t drive short distances, do yourself and Earth a favour and walk or cycle!
-It gets you exercise and causes 0 pollution!
+It gets you to exercise and causes 0 pollution!

 - Eat less meat.
-If you’re already a vegetarian (well done!), you save at least 3,000 pounds of CO2 per year compared to meat eaters.
+If you’re already a vegetarian (well done!), you save at least 3,000 pounds of CO2 per year compared to meat-eaters.
 If you’re not a vegetarian, increase the number of vegetarian meals you eat every week by one or two.

 - Turn off lights and electrical items that aren’t in use and save energy.

-- Fit energy saving light bulbs in your home.
+- Fit energy-saving light bulbs in your home.

 - Always remove tin lids completely.
 If the tin accidentally ends up somewhere an animal can get to, and said creature puts his/ her head in, their head can get stuck.
 Not nice!

 - Use soap nuts instead of using chemical detergent to do your laundry.
 They’re totally natural and won’t do any harm to the environment!